Working together

 Yes.
 Most work can be done remotely.

-Strategy, diagnosis, system design, AI workflows, software builds, and advisory work can usually be handled through calls, shared documents, prototypes, and async review.
+Problem framing, intelligence allocation, research, advisory work, AI workflows, software builds, and async review can usually be handled through calls, shared documents, prototypes, and written feedback.

 If in-person work is useful, that can be discussed separately.